 Because PAWS symptoms are largely psychological and emotional, ongoing support from therapists and counselors is important in reducing the intensity of this experience.
 Here are steps medical professionals may take to help their clients:

-Some medicines may help with specific drugs. may help with specific drugs.
+Some medicines may help with specific drugs.
 For example, naltrexone is available to reduce cravings in people who are overcoming alcohol or opioid addiction.
 Antidepressants may help to stabilize mood for many people overcoming struggles with stimulants or psychoactive drugs.
-However, PAWS can be almost entirely avoided if a person works with medical professionals to taper off a drug, ease acute withdrawal symptoms, and begin a complete rehabilitation program.
+The risk of experiencing PAWS can be reduced by receiving professional detox, enrolling in a rehab, and receiving ongoing support and treatment well after initial substance abuse treatment has ended.